a7b23/Hindsight-Experience-Replay/README.md

 # Hindsight-Experience-Replay

-### This is an implementation of the bit-flipping experiment mentioned in paper "Hindsight Experience Replay" arXiv preprint arXiv:1707.01495 (2017).
+### This is an implementation of the bit-flipping experiment mentioned in paper [Hindsight Experience Replay]https://arxiv.org/abs/1707.01495) arXiv preprint arXiv:1707.01495 (2017).

 To start training, simply run :-
 ```